-Should a student not be able to get to class or clinical during times of severe weather (declared as such by the National Weather Service), they can take an absent weather day.
+Should a student not be able to attend class, online class (when applicable), lab or clinic during times of severe weather (declared as such by the National Weather Service), they can take an absent weather day.
 There is no penalty to this, but the day has to be made up by the end of the quarter.
-The student can schedule the eight-hour shift on 3 - 11 or on a weekend 7 - 3 or 3 - 11 shift.
+The student can schedule the eight-hour shift on 3-11 or on a weekend 7-3 or 3-11 shift.
 Any make-up time has to have prior approval of the PD or Clinical Coordinator.